Does Israel belong to the Jews or have they usurped ancient Arab land?

 This throws the “Palestinian” claim as an existent (pre/post) ethnic group into some doubt.

 What is not in doubt is that the people known as the Israelites moved into Canaan even though their origins are still disputed.
 The most accepted version of this genesis by current historians is anchored in the application of Marxist theory and termed the ‘Peasant Revolt Model’ which cast the Israelites as a subclass of Canaanite peoples united by their religious belief in the god Yahweh.
-(Mendenhall, “The Hebrew Conquest of Palestine,” Biblical Archaeologist, (September 3, 1962): 66–87).
+(Mendenhall, “The Hebrew Conquest of Palestine,” Biblical Archaeologist, no.25 (September 3, 1962): 66–87).

 To this is added modern and current Biblical interpretation and more recent assessments of archaeological evidence, all of which now lead scholars to view the first Israelites as indigenous to Canaan – they were Canaanites.
 Over time, they evolved culturally and religiously to break away from their native Canaanite heritage and gathered in the highlands of Canaan – the traditional land of Israel and the most likely place referred to in the Israel Stele – forming the early Israelite tribal population and later organizing to become the kingdom of Israel.